José Trinidad Reyes

-Father José Trinidad Reyes y Sevilla (June 11, 1797 – September 20, 1855) was a Honduran priest who founded the National Autonomous University of Honduras, formerly called "La Sociedad del Genio emprendedor y del buen gusto" ('The Society of the Enterprising Genius and Good Taste').
-He advocated against poverty by assisting the poor and supporting their right to education on matters of faith, culture and science.
+Father José Trinidad Reyes y Sevilla (born June 11, 1797 – September 20, 1855) was a Honduran priest who founded the National Autonomous University of Honduras, formerly called "La Sociedad del Genio emprendedor y del buen gusto" ('The Society of the Enterprising Genius and Good Taste').
+He advocated against poverty by assisting the poor and supporting their right to education on matters of faith, culture, and science.

 He wrote several theatrical pastorelas.
 These works established a base for the subsequent appearance of theatre in Honduras.
 Father Reyes presented these pastorelas in Tegucigalpa's churches.
-One song he wrote was "Navidad nuestra" ('Our Christmas'), which over time has turned into a classic of Honduran contemporary theatre due to its harmonious mixing of different traditions that take place during Christmas in Honduras.
+One song he wrote was "Navidad nuestra" ('Our Christmas'), which over time, has turned into a classic of Honduran contemporary theater due to its harmonious mixing of different traditions that take place during Christmas in Honduras.

 Reyes was a polemicist in favor of women's rights.
-His stance is reflected in his pastorelas, which features strong female characters in many of his work.
+His stance is reflected in his pastorelas, which feature strong female characters in many of his works.
 His most celebrated document, a feminist manifesto, appeared under the pseudonym of Sofía Seyers.
 In it, Reyes pleads for women to be given the right to basic education.
-Many ideas expressed by Reyes in this article were inspired by the ideas of the women of the French Revolution, influencing many perspectives on the French Revolution.
+Many ideas expressed by Reyes in this article were inspired by the ideas of the women of the French Revolution.
 Reyes was influenced by ideas from The Enlightenment, Humanism and Religious Art.

-Reyes was convinced of the importance of the arts, especially in theatre, as an instrument to civilize and bring progress to nations.
+Reyes was convinced of the importance of the arts, especially theater, as an instrument to civilize and bring progress to nations.
 During his life in Tegucigalpa he fought against political fanaticism and religious superstition.

 Biography

 José Trinidad Reyes was born to music teacher Felipe Santiago de Reyes and María Francisca Sevilla in San Miguel County, Tegucigalpa.
 He was baptized on June 14 of same year, at three days old, by the Reverend Father Fray Nicolás Hermosilla.

 In 1804, he entered a private school in Tegucigalpa where he was taught reading and teaching of the Catholic faith by Miss Góme.
 In 1812, at age 15, he learned Latin.
 He took music classes from Friar Juan Altamiran, of the convent "Nuestra Señora de las Mercedes", and learned to draw from Mr. Rafael U. Martínez, a Guatemalan painter located in Honduras.

-On June 20, 1815, in order to continue his studies, Reyes left Tegucigalpa for León, Nicaragua under the guard of a farmworker named Miguel Alvarez.
+On June 20,1815, in order to continue his studies, Reyes left Tegucigalpa for León, Nicaragua under the guard of a farmworker named Miguel Alvarez.
 He was accompanied by devotees who were on pilgrimage to the town of El Viejo.
 In León, he earned a bachelor's degree in Philosophy, Theology and Canon Law, and perfected his knowledge of music by getting a job as assistant of the Kapellmeister of León's cathedral.
 In 1819, he joined the Convento de los Recoletos de León ('Convent of the Recoletos of León') as a novice, and later became a Subdeacon of that convent.